Episodes

 Show More Show Less

-This is part 2 of the Becker/Bridgewater case.
-If you have not listened to part 1 yet, please stop now, and go back and listen to part 1 first.
+This is part 2, the conclusion of the Leslie Preer case.
+If you have not listened to part 1 yet, please stop now, and go back and listen to that part first.

 To listen to every episode of DNA: ID ad-free and get other benefits, simply visit our channel page on Apple Podcasts to get started with an AbJack Insider subscription.
 Of course, you can also support DNA: ID with a Patreon subscription.